cardwing/Codes-for-Lane-Detection/README.md

 Codes for the CNN-based lane detection models.

-# Important notes (Retraining)
+# Important notes

-Currently, I am debuging the codes of SCNN-Tensorflow.
+Currently, I am writing the codes of SCNN-Tensorflow (bugs found).
 I will clean the repo and post detailed instructions here after debuging.

 # Timeline